Date approved by Council: April 14, 2016

 The objective of the Topical Group shall be the advancement and diffusion of knowledge concerning the physics of the strong interaction.
-This includes, but is not limited to, spectroscopy, structure physics, lattice gauge theory, heavy ion physics, jet physics, QCD at high energy, and in QCD at finite temperature and density.
-Interdisciplinary contacts with high energy, nuclear, and condensed matter physics is also encouraged.
+This includes, but is not limited to, hadron spectroscopy and hadron structure, lattice gauge theory, heavy ion physics, jet physics, QCD at high energy, and in QCD at finite temperature and density.
+Interdisciplinary contacts with high energy, nuclear, and condensed matter physics are also encouraged.

 - Governance.
 The Topical Group shall be governed by an Executive Committee, which shall have general charge of the affairs of the Topical Group.

 - Composition.
-The Executive Committee shall consist of the Officers of the Topical Group, the most recent Past Chair, and one Member-at-Large.
+The Executive Committee shall consist of the Officers of the Topical Group and two Members-at-Large.
+Changed to reflect recent GHP practices.

 - Officers.
-The Officers of the Topical Group shall be a Chair, a Chair-Elect, a Vice-Chair, and a Secretary-Treasurer.
+The Officers of the Topical Group shall be a Chair, a Chair-Elect, a Vice-Chair, a Past Chair and a Secretary-Treasurer.

 - Duties of the Chair.
-The Chair shall preside at all meetings of the Executive Committee and Business Sessions of the Topical Group at which his or her attendance is possible.
+The Chair has overall responsibility for the operation of the Topical Group and shall preside at all meetings of the Executive Committee and Business Sessions of the Topical Group at which his or her attendance is possible.